sjjames020/quiz-your-friends-sj/README.md

 ### Submission Process
 1. Fork this repo
 2. Clone it
-3. Create a folder `first-last` inside of `fellow-submissions`
-4. Add your `index.html` and `style.css` to your `first-last` folder
+3. Create your `index.html` and `style.css` files.
-5. Commit early and often
+4. Commit early and often.
-6. Push to your remote repo when you are finished.
+5. Push to your remote repo when you are finished.
-7. Open a pull request to submit.
+6. Open a pull request into `The-Marcy-Lab-School:master` to submit.

-### Due Date
-9AM Tuesday, September 24, 2019